-Biafra, the Biafran program after the war, Gowon’s rehabilitation, the one that he gave them [former Biafrans] twenty pounds.
+Biafra, the Biafran program after the war, Gowon’s rehabilitation, after the war that he gave them [former Biafrans] twenty pounds.
 What are they supposed to do with twenty pounds for crying out loud?
 Will they buy them one meal a day?
-What sort of rehabilitation was that?
+So what sort of rehabilitation was that?
 No houses, no medical, no education, nothing.
 Twenty pounds, find your way.
 Haba!
-Who were they deceiving?
-I guess when you are hungry you have no choice but that was absolute rubbish.
+Whom were they deceiving?
+I guess when you’re hungry you have no choice but that was absolute rubbish.
 Our leaders should have rejected it at the time.

 Unfortunately I was in America then, but I had some friends who had left with Ojukwu to go to Gabon and from Gabon they came to America.
 Some of them stayed with me and I said what happened to the masses?
 You happened to come from what I would call the elite so you will be able to join the Head of State’s plane to leave but what happens to the masses?

 What is twenty pounds going to do for a family, you know?
 You burn their houses down.
 My father’s house was burnt down.
 Where do you want them to live?
 They go back to their homes and found out that the villages were erased, how do they live?
 I don’t think it was fair to Biafrans at all but I guess when you are hungry, you have no choice.
 You just came from a war that you lost.
 They couldn’t do anything.

 *This interview was conducted in Enuma Okoro’s home in Abuja, Nigeria